aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/_index.md

 title: Working with Graphic Elements in Python
 articleTitle: Working with Graphic Elements
 linktitle: Working with Graphic Elements
-description: "Work with different graphic objects such as images, shapes, watermarks, and others in a document using python."
+description: "Work with different graphic objects such as images, shapes, watermarks, and others in a document using Python."
 type: docs
 weight: 150
 url: /python-net/working-with-graphic-elements/